madrilene/lenesaile.com/src/content/posts/en/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

 Snipcart is an e-commerce solution that allows us to add a shopping cart to a web page and turn it into a store.
 Snipcart offers a fully customizable shopping cart, webhooks and APIs, and an intuitive administration panel.

-{% imagePlaceholder "./src/assets/images/blog/snipcart-dashboard.jpg", "", "", "", "Snipcart admin panel screenshot", "Snipcart has an attractive and clear admin panel.
+{% image "./src/assets/images/blog/snipcart-dashboard.jpg", "Snipcart admin panel screenshot", "Snipcart has an attractive and clear admin panel.
 Among other things, I can find useful information about the phenomenon of abandoned shopping carts." %}

 For Snipcart, it doesn't matter what platform the website is built on.
 However, it works especially well with a Jamstack website. [albertoballesteros.com](https://www.albertoballesteros.com/shop) is a Jamstack page, built with the [Eleventy](https://www.11ty.dev/) static web generator.